-Laing Easiform Houses – The Complete Guide
+Laing Eastform Construction – The Complete Guide

 Laing Easiform houses were produced by the famous British construction company and now investor, John Laing PLC.
 They were first constructed in the period directly after the First World War.